GrahamDumpleton-abandoned/s2i-ipython-notebook/README.md

 To load the templates into an OpenShift environment you can use the command:

     oc create -f https://raw.githubusercontent.com/GrahamDumpleton/s2i-ipython-notebook/master/ipython-template.json

-The templates can be loaded into just the project it is required for, or if you have administration access it can be loaded into the ``openshift`` namespace if it should be available across all projects within the OpenShift environment.

-To load the templates into the ``openshift`` namespace use the command:

-    oc create -f https://raw.githubusercontent.com/GrahamDumpleton/s2i-ipython-notebook/master/ipython-template.json -n openshift

 ## Available application templates